dingran/quant-notes/README.md

-# Quantitative Finance Interview Questions and Strategies
+# Quantitative Interview Preparation Guide

-## Introduction

-### Purpose
-The purpose of this writing is to provide a "in-a-nutshell" kind of summary on key topics frequently tested in quantitative interviews in finance.
-The most relevant roles are quantitative researchers/developers/analysts, portfolio researcher/analysts, risk modeller/analysts etc.
-More recently, we also saw tech-heavy data scientist/machine learning scientist interviews to start feature similar types of questions discussed here.

-### Who are we
-The lead contributors so far (we hope to see more contributors as this project evolves) typically have an advanced degree in a quantitative field (some of them also spent time at top tech firms) and then made a successful transition into finance (top hedge funds and banks).

-### Writing guidelines
+Quantitative interviews in finance industry tend to cover a diverse set of topics in math, statistics, computer science and machine learning, and thus can pose some challenges for preparation.
+After going through the interview process and/or worked in the industry for a while, a few of us decided to put toegther a preparation guide.
+We come from a technical background (advanced degrees in quantitative field and/or worked in technology industry) and hope this writing will help people with similar background make a successful transition into quantitative finance (if that is what you decided you want to do, of course).

+Depending on the types of firm (e.g. buy-side vs sell-side), functional areas (risk modelling, portfolio optimization, trading signal generation etc), the amount of code vs. math involved (e.g. developer vs researcher), the distance to trading and the types of trading (strategy, frequency etc), there are many types of quant jobs and we encourage you to explore and understand the distinctions between them in order to better gauge your interest and fit.

+We selected 7 technical topics, they range from "old" math to the industry's new favorate: machine learning.
+We have intentionally left out finance topics, since we believe we won't be able to do a better job than the existing classic text on those topics.

-We strive to make sure to only include content that are pertinent and deliver it in a concise, intuitive, and self-contained fashion.
+We strive to make sure to only include content that is pertinent and deliver it in a concise, intuitive, and self-contained fashion.
 We will focus on generalizable knowledge points, methods and problem solving strategies rather than exact questions.
-(For those interested in interview question pool please visit *link_to_other_sites* instead)
+(For those interested in interview question pool please visit *link_to_other_sites* instead).

+** Contribute **
+If you wish to contribute to this writing or have feedback for us, please do feel free to submit a pull request or open an issue.

 ## Table of Content